jbhopkins/bioxtasraw/docs/source/install/linux_troubleshooting.rst

     installing RAW so that there are no spaces in the file path (navigate the folder in the terminal, type ``pwd`` and see what the result is).

-*   If you have installed a standalone python distribution (such as Enthought Canopy or miniconda/anaconda), it is possible that it isn’t set to default, so when you run ``python RAW.py``, you are using the wrong python.
+*   If you have installed a standalone python distribution (such miniconda/anaconda), it is possible that it isn’t set to default, so when you run ``python RAW.py``, you are using the wrong python.

     *   You can verify which python you are using the command ``which python`` in the terminal.